opral/monorepo/inlang/source-code/paraglide/paraglide-js/README.md

 Under the hood, Paraglide JS compiles an inlang project into a use-case optimized i18n library.
 The keyword is "compiles".
 By leveraging a compiler, Paraglide JS eliminates a class of edge cases while also being simpler, faster, and more reliable than other i18n libraries.
 Oh, and it's also typesafe :)

 - [x] plug & play with the [inlang ecosystem](https://inlang.com/marketplace)
+- [x] storage agnostic: use any message format you want (JSON, YAML, TOML, ...) via inlang plugins
 - [x] compiler-based: efficient, typesafe and tiny (less than 1kb gzipped)
 - [x] tree-shaking: only bundles the messages that are used
 - [x] no async: SSR, SEO and instant loading